alexmonteirodev/alexmonteirodev/README.md

 I study every day to get an opportunity in the area, collaborate with the team and, along the way, meet new people and expand my knowledge_

-Outside of work, I'm interested in technology, investing, film, personal growth, and sports.
+Outside of work, I'm interested in technology, investing, films, personal growth and sports.

 1% better every day! - "skills speak louder than words"